|COMPLAINTS HANDLING POLICY

 Lodging a complaint

 Complaints should preferably be in writing, submitted through Councils Lodge a Complaint Form on the website, complete with address and contact details.
-Telephone and verbal complaints will be entered into our complaints system, but where possible, should be confirmed in writing.
+Telephone and verbal complaints will be entered into our complaints system but should be confirmed in writing where the complaint is complex, ambiguous or requires verification

 72 Herbert Street, ROBINVALE